cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 ```

 By accessing the `@counter`, a loop was created in a way which Mindcode doesn't understand.
 Due to this, the expressions manipulating `i` were removed and replaced by constant values that would be correct had the loop not been there.

-The variable `i` is still set, because it is read inside the mlog block, and we did let Mindcode know.

 ---